 - If lack of academic progress results from either the death of a relative of the student, an injury or illness of the student, or other special circumstances, this policy may be reconsidered on a case-by-case basis.
 For special consideration, a student must complete an appeal form in the Financial Aid Office.
 If granted an appeal the student must adhere to all terms of appeal, failure to comply will terminate this exception and student will no longer be eligible.

-- Students not meeting the satisfactory academic progress requirements may be reinstated for financial aid once they have enrolled at their own expense and successfully completed the number of credits prescribed by the Financial Aid Office in the “no progress ” letter sent to students.
+- Students not meeting the satisfactory academic progress requirements according to federal regulations, defined as qualitative (GPA) and quantitative (PACE) may be reinstated for financial aid once they have regained their eligibility as noted on the “no progress” letter sent to students.
 In addition, they must also meet the grade point average requirement referred to in item #2 of this policy.

 To be eligible to receive financial aid, students must be attending class(es)on a regular basis.
 Failure to attend classes is not considered to be an official withdrawal from class(es) or the College.
 It is the student ’s responsibility to notify the Admissions Office of intent to withdraw from class(es) or the College.Students who stop attending class(es), but fail to notify the Admissions Office, will be required to repay any financial aid refund received to cover educational expenses during the time of non-class attendance.